top of page

 • Depreciable Basis: $800,000

-A study reallocates 30% ($240,000) to short-life assets, fully deductible in 2025.
-The remaining $560,000 yields ~$20,364 in standard depreciation.
-Total first-year deduction: ~$260,364, compared to ~$29,091 without a study—a $231,273 boost.
+The study reallocates 30% ($240,000) to short-life assets, fully deductible in 2025.
+The remaining $560,000 produces ~$20,364 in standard depreciation.
+Total first-year deduction: ~$260,364, compared to ~$29,091 without a study.Additional savings: ~$231,273.

 Key Benefits

-Tips to Maximize Benefits
+Tips to Maximize Your Results

 Common Questions

-• What qualifies for faster depreciation?
-Furniture, appliances, carpet, specialty lighting, and land improvements like fencing.
+Furniture, appliances, carpeting, specialty lighting, and land improvements like fencing or parking pads.

 Next Steps